 Advanced computation, robotics and 3D printed concrete bridge

-The Striatus bridge will achieve strength through geometry and will rely on compression only without the use of reinforcement.
-By using advanced technologies, from computational design and engineering to robotic manufacturing and 3D printing, Striatus will revive traditional master builders’ techniques, according a press release.
-The presser further states that the bridge is designed to place material only where it is needed, significantly reducing the environmental footprint.
-The dry joints of 3D printed concrete bridge will make recycling and reuse of building components possible once the structure is dismantled.
+The Striatus bridge achieved strength through geometry and relied on compression only without the use of reinforcement.
+By using advanced technologies, from computational design and engineering to robotic manufacturing and 3D printing, Striatus was able to revive traditional master builders’ techniques.
+The bridge was designed to make efficient use of materials, significantly reducing the environmental footprint.
+The dry joints of 3D printed concrete bridge were designed to make recycling and reuse of building components possible after the dismantling of structure.

 Significance of this exhibit

 The idea of using geometry to derive an efficient structural form is not new.
 The idea of 3D printing large structures is also not new.
-One of my earlier posts talked about the work of an MIT engineer on 3D printing of large scale structures.
-The real significance of this exhibit is the demonstration of computation, robotics, and 3D printing to build a concrete structure at a major public gathering.
-It would be interesting to see how a structure would behave without the built in redundancy that is common in the design of engineering structures and how it would function in an actual urban context.
+The real significance of this exhibit is the demonstration of computation, robotics, and 3D printing to build a concrete structure at a major public venue.
+It would be interesting to see how this structure would function in an actual urban context.

-- 3 Architecture: Design Implementation, Edited by Spiro N. Pollalis, Formation/Deformation: Deriving Structural Forms Through a Study of Cable Deformations, ACSA Technology Conference, Conference Proceedings, pp 104-107
+- 3 Architecture: Design Implementation : Selected Papers from the 9th Annual ACSA Technology Conference.
+(1991).
+United States: Association of Collegiate Schools of Architecture Press.
+Formation/Deformation: Deriving Structural Forms Through a Study of Cable Deformations, ACSA Technology Conference, Conference Proceedings, pp 104-107